12 min read

 The catch: Lemon Squeezy isn’t built for courses or community.
 It’s a pure digital product selling tool.
 If you need learning features, you’d have to pair it with something else.

-Who it’s for: Developers selling software, templates, or digital assets who need rock-solid tax compliance without the overhead of setting it up themselves.
+Who it’s for: Developers selling software, templates, or digital assets who need solid tax compliance without the overhead of setting it up themselves.
 Many developers in this space also use code snippet management platforms alongside their stores to share samples and documentation with buyers.

 Pricing: Basic ($49/month), Professional ($99/month), Business ($199/month), Enterprise (custom).
 No transaction fees on paid plans.

+Who it’s for: Creators building paid membership communities where learning is one component, not the whole product.
 For a deeper look at how Circle compares to BuddyBoss on features and pricing, see our BuddyBoss vs Circle comparison.

 Pricing: Creator ($29/month), Creator Pro ($99/month).
 No transaction fees.